 When one thinks about adding to their art collection or decorating their home, naturally the thing that first comes to mind is a two-dimensional work of art for a wall or mantel.
 But paintings aren’t the only way to enhance your space and show off your personality.
 Sculpture is a versatile option that can lend a sense of culture and character to your home.

 Though the word sculpture tends to evoke thoughts of Michelangelo’s towering David or the Winged Victory of Samothrace who stands triumphant over the stairway in the Louvre, sculpture for your home needn’t be so imposing.
 It can add a hint of humor to a space, or even a touch of drama, without being overwhelming.
-Read on for a few tips and tricks on how to incorporate sculpture into your decorating scheme.
+Read on for a few tips and tricks on how to incorporate sculpture into your interior design.

-Don’t feel constrained by style
+Don’t feel constrained by style when decorating with sculpture

 We’ve all done it.
 You decide on a style for your home, and you stick with it.
 It does make decorating simpler.
 Once you conclude that your study will be, say, Empire in style, the collecting part becomes easier.
 But people who stick to just one style or genre are missing out on an opportunity to add richness and depth to their home.
 Believe it or not, it IS possible to make modern pieces work in classical settings — and vice versa.